BABAV

 The Portland part isn't an accident either.
 The pace here lets us think before we ship.
 There's no exit-by-Q4 energy.
 We're playing a long game with people who have long games of their own.

-If any of this sounds like the kind of partner you want running your social ops — book a call.
-If it doesn't, I genuinely hope you find the right fit.
+If any of this sounds like the kind of tool you want running your social ops — start a free trial.
+If you'd rather we run it for you, book a call and we'll talk.
+If neither fits, I genuinely hope you find the right one.
 Either way, thanks for reading this far.
 Most people don't.

 Ty